yusufshaidu/yusufshaidu.github.io/README.md

 - **Physics-informed Machine Learning Interatomic Potentials (MLIPs):**
   - Incorporation of electrostatics via polarizable charge equilibration schemes
   - Development of efficient van der Waals interaction models
   - Computation of dielectric properties of insulating materials
+- **Efficient MLIP data generation:** I design active learning–based workflows that accelerate and automate the generation of diverse and informative training datasets for MLIPs.
 - **Software Development:** Design and implementation of tools for MLIPs, quantum, and molecular simulations.
 - **ML-Accelerated Simulations:** Large-scale molecular dynamics and crystal structure prediction using MLIPs.
 - **Inverse Materials Design:** Machine learning–guided discovery of materials for energy storage, optoelectronic, and carbon capture applications.